 Are you wondering how long students actually spend in school each day?
 With varying start times, class periods, lunch breaks, and end times, calculating the hours in a school day can seem complicated.

 If you’re short on time, here’s the quick answer: a typical school day for elementary, middle, and high school students is 6-7 hours long.

 Elementary school hours can vary depending on the school district and location.
 On average, most elementary schools in the United States start between 8:00 AM and 9:00 AM and end between 2:30 PM and 3:30 PM.
 However, it’s important to note that these times can differ from one school to another.

-According to the National Center for Education Statistics, the average length of an elementary school day is about 6 hours and 20 minutes.
+The average length of an elementary school day is about 6 hours and 20 minutes.
 This includes time for instruction, recess, lunch, and other activities.

 Some schools may have an early dismissal day once a week, where students are released earlier than usual to allow for teacher planning and professional development.